 In the state of North Carolina, those who are caught drinking and driving or driving under the influence of drugs are charged with a DWI (Driving While Impaired).
-The term DUI (Driving Under the Influence) is sometimes used to describe this offense, although there is no formal DUI distinction in North Carolina.
-Regardless of how it is described, it remains a serious offense.
+The term DUI (Driving Under the Influence) is often times used to describe this offense, although there is no formal DUI distinction in the state of North Carolina.
+Regardless of how it may be described, it still remains a very serious offense.

 Most people are under the assumption than when you are arrested for a DWI, you are automatically guilty.
 That is not the case.
 It is up to the state to prove that you were operating a vehicle or motorcycle while impaired.
 To do this, the state must provide evidence to show the following: